 A recommendation of an employer.

-Process for Conducting Background Checks, Criminal Records Checks and/or Fingerprinting
+Process for Conducting Background Checks, Criminal Records Checks, and/or Fingerprinting

-If a background check, criminal records check and/or fingerprinting is required, it will be conducted by an authorized agency after a conditional offer of employment.
-The college will pay the cost of the background check, criminal records check and fingerprinting.
-Generally, the applicant may not begin work or be unconditionally hired before the results of the background check, criminal records check and/or fingerprinting are known and meet the above-stated criteria.
+If a background check, criminal records check, and/or fingerprinting is required, it will be conducted by an authorized agency after a conditional offer of employment.
+The college will pay the cost of the background check, criminal records check, and fingerprinting.
+Generally, the applicant may not begin work or be unconditionally hired before the results of the background check, criminal records check, and/or fingerprinting are known and meet the above-stated criteria.

-The background check, criminal records check and/or fingerprinting process will include:
+The background check, criminal records check, and/or fingerprinting process will include:

-A notice to the job applicant or volunteer advising them of the requirement to complete a background check, criminal records check and/or fingerprinting;
+A notice to the job applicant or volunteer advising them of the requirement to complete a background check, criminal records check, and/or fingerprinting;

-Obtaining the job applicant’s written permission to conduct the background check, criminal records check and/or fingerprinting;
+Obtaining the job applicant’s written permission to conduct the background check, criminal records check, and/or fingerprinting;

-The opportunity for a job applicant to appeal an adverse employment decision that is made based on the results of the background check, criminal records check and/or fingerprinting report.
+The opportunity for a job applicant to appeal an adverse employment decision that is made based on the results of the background check, criminal records check, and/or fingerprinting report.

 The opportunity to become employed, promoted, or moved to a different job assignment will terminate immediately for all prospective employees considered ineligible according to the standards set forth in this policy.